 Squarespace vs WordPress – Which Is More Usable?

 When it comes to creating custom backend functionality, WordPress is the winner hands down.
 To understand why it’s important to understand the primary differences between WordPress vs Squarespace WordPress is an open source, self-hosted content management system, which means that you have access to both the site files and the database itself.
 This allows developers to develop finely tuned plugins and services for websites on demand.

 WordPress also is truly built for scalability.
 It offers a variety of utilities to developers such as post_meta data, user_meta data, and much more.
-This allows for developers to easily tie together various pieces of data, associate user accounts with products and information and so much more.
+This allows developers to easily tie together various pieces of data, associate user accounts with products and information and so much more.
 Whether the need is for basic informational content routing, dynamic contact form routing, or anything else, developing a clean, custom solution is never impossible.
-It’s hard to compare Squarespace vs WordPress when looking at it in these terms.
+It’s hard to compare Squarespace and WordPress when looking at it in these terms.

 WordPress also makes developing plugins very easy, allowing developers to easily create custom functionalities for their websites as needed.
 There is also a huge community of WordPress plugin developers that create plugins of all sorts for free.
 Plugin functionality covers the literal range of needs, from basic forms to full-on CRM systems.
-If you were to ask any modern web developer if they preferred Squarespace or WordPress, I would assume the answer is WordPress nine times out of ten.
+If you were to ask any modern web developer if they preferred Squarespace and WordPress, I would assume the answer is WordPress nine times out of ten.